A Unified Heterogeneous Implementation of Numerical Atomic Orbitals-Based Real-Time TDDFT within the ABACUS Package: Results and Discussions

-To rigorously validate the accuracy, numerical stability, and versatility of our GPU-accelerated RT-TDDFT implementation in ABACUS, we performed a comprehensive suite of benchmark calculations.
+To rigorously validate the accuracy, numerical stability, and versatility of our GPU-accelerated RT-TDDFT implementation in ABACUS, we first performed a comprehensive suite of benchmark calculations for optical absorption spectra under fixed atomic positions.
 We selected five representative systems spanning different dimensionalities and chemical bonding characters: the anthracene molecule (C\textsubscript{14}H\textsubscript{10}), a bare (CdSe)\textsubscript{6} nanocluster, a dimerized hydrogen chain, a monolayer of hexagonal boron nitride (\textit{h}-BN), and bulk silicon.
 These systems cover zero-, one-, two-, and three-dimensional periodicities, serving as a robust test set for real-time electron dynamics simulations.